David Kaufman (actor)

 David Kaufman (born July 23, 1961) is an American actor.
-He is best known for his voice roles of Danny Fenton/Danny Phantom in Danny Phantom, Jimmy Olsen in various DC projects beginning with Superman: The Animated Series, Dexter Douglas in Freakazoid!, Aldrin in The Buzz on Maggie, Marty McFly in Back to the Future, and Stuart Little in the animated series of the same name.
+He is best known for his role as Duane Preston in Down to Earth and for his voice roles, such as: Danny Fenton/Danny Phantom in Danny Phantom, Jimmy Olsen in various DC projects beginning with Superman: The Animated Series, Dexter Douglas in Freakazoid!, Aldrin in The Buzz on Maggie, Marty McFly in Back to the Future and Stuart Little in the animated series of the same name.
 He often serves as a voice double for Michael J. Fox.

 Early life

 Kaufman was born and raised in St. Louis, Missouri.
 His father is Jewish, while his mother is Catholic.
 Kaufman began acting at a young age in his hometown when his kindergarten teacher handed him the plum lead role of Santa Claus in the class Christmas play.

 At the age of 18, Kaufman moved from St. Louis to attend UCLA; he was a student in the Department of Theater Arts.

 Career

 He has worked with the Daly family of actors on several projects: He worked with Tim Daly on Superman: The Animated Series and its subsequent spin-offs, playing Jimmy Olsen.
 He also appeared with Daly in the series Wings in 1995 with his wife Lisa; the two portrayed a couple whose wedding Daly's character Joe and his fiancée Helen crash.
 He worked with Daly's sister Tyne Daly on Kids Like These, and reprised the role of Jimmy Olsen in Justice League: Doom.

 Kaufman has also worked as a commercial actor.
 One of his most prominent roles was as a dancing stockboy in a 1989 commercial for Hi-C Ecto Cooler.